Momma Interviews: Meet Aradhna Sharma

 Most moms I speak to say there are moments when they are ready to throw in the towel.
 Can you describe a time you felt this way?
 What got you through it?

 One of my lowest moments was before I was diagnosed with PPD.
 I knew something was wrong, I could feel it, but I really just felt like it was due to exhaustion.
 My baby was not in a good mood, my in-laws (who I don't get along with) were living with us, we had just moved into our new house so there were boxes everywhere and contractors in and outside of the house making a ton of noise. and my husband was at work.
 I just wanted the baby to stop crying, my in-laws to disappear and the dog to stop barking.
 I needed silence and time to just cry.
 My parents happened to call at the right time and came to help me.
-It didn't make everything better just knowing there was someone here just for me made a world of difference in that moment.
+It didn't make everything better just knowing there was someone here just for me made a world of difference at that moment.

 What do you do when you feel overwhelmed, overstretched, or less than?